HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### The `as` attribute

-With `preload` and `prefetch`, it&#39;s crucial to use the as attribute to help the browser prioritize the resource more accurately.
+With `preload` and `prefetch`, it's crucial to use the as attribute to help the browser prioritize the resource more accurately.
 Doing so allows for proper storage in the cache for future requests, applying the correct Content Security Policy ([CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)), and setting the correct `Accept` request headers.

 With `preload` many different content-types can be preloaded and the[full list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#Attributes) follows the recommendations made in the Fetch [spec](https://fetch.spec.whatwg.org/#concept-request-destination).
 The most popular is the script `type` with 64% usage.